microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 1. Create a new Branch based on **your default branch** in the Repo with the name of your solution (e.g. **MyNewSolution**)

     > [NOTE!]
-This branch will be your 'v-next' branch for your Solution in the repo.
+This branch will be your next version (v-next) branch for your Solution in the repo.
 All development work should be branched from this branch to a developers personal working branch and then merged into the v-next branch in order to push to Validation and Testing.
 Later when a release is ready the v-next branch can be merged into the main or default branch.

     ![image-20210507110620258](.attachments/SETUPGUIDE/image-20210507110620258.png)